Useful information for new pupils

 I will provide you with as thoroughly a professional a service as is available elsewhere.

-My tuition vehicle of choice is a red Ford Ka Titanium fitted with dual-controls without which I would not do my job.
+My tuition vehicle of choice is a dark grey Toyota Aygo fitted with dual-controls without which I would not do my job.

-As well as dual-controls the Ka comes fitted with electronic power assisted steering so that you never need to work hard on the manoeuvres, climate control so that whatever the weather the interior temperature is maintained at a comfortable level, electric mirrors for your convenience, a comfortable leather interior with heated seats (I spend a long time in this car), and more safety features than I would care to list here.
+As well as dual-controls the Aygo comes fitted with electronic power assisted steering so that you never need to work hard on the manoeuvres, climate control so that whatever the weather the interior temperature is maintained at a comfortable level, electric mirrors for your convenience, a comfortable leather interior (I spend a long time in this car), and more safety features than I would care to list here.

 In my view this is an ideal small car to learn to drive in.
 It seems sensible to me that you should learn to drive in a vehicle of similar size, and power, to the first vehicle that you own yourself.